Information Security Tips

-3. Don’t reply to phishing emails requesting your account information.
+4. Don’t reply to phishing emails requesting your account, username, password, or other sensitive information.

-Phishing, or spear phishing, emails look legitimate and ask for your username and password under the guise of a perceived need, such as an email server upgrade.
+Phishing, or spear phishing, emails look legitimate and ask for your username and password under the guise of a perceived, sometimes urgent, need.

 Unless you are explicitly downloaded the file or software for installation, never open it.